blainehansen/ts-thin-ql/README.md

-# :construction: :construction: this project is dormant
+# :warning: :warning: this repo dormant for now

 This project is one of many on a long and painful quest to close soundness gaps in the software ecosystems I work in, and make all the tools I use completely typesafe.
 [Read about the journey in this blog post.](https://blainehansen.me/post/my-path-to-magma/)